lightbend/pipelines-model-serving/README.md

 So, from the `sbt` prompt, do _one_ of the following first:

-1. Wine quality: `project wineModelServingPipeline` (corresponding to the directory `wine-model-serving-pipeline`)
+1. Wine quality: `project wineModelServingPipeline` (corresponding to the directory `wine-quality-ml`)
-2. Airline flights: `project airlineFlightsModelServingPipeline` (corresponding to the directory `airline-flights-model-serving-pipeline`)
+2. Airline flights: `project airlineFlightsModelServingPipeline` (corresponding to the directory `airline-flights-ml`)
-3. Recommender: `project recommenderModelServingPipeline` (corresponding to the directory `recommender-model-serving-pipeline`)
+3. Recommender: `project recommenderModelServingPipeline` (corresponding to the directory `recommender-ml`)

 Now build.
-First, you can explicitly verify the blueprint, although this command is also run as part of `buildAndPublish`:
+First, you can explicitly verify the blueprint, although this command is also run as part of `buildAndPublish` next:

 ```
-verifyBlueprint
+sbt verifyBlueprint
 ```

 Build the project: